 These materials were provided to participants at a seminar given by Eric Purchase on April 1, 1998.
 The seminar was directed at insurance professionals, including claims adjustors and defense lawyers.
 The materials were intended to update attendees on the state of the law relating to first party auto insurance benefits.

 In Erie Insurance v.
 Conley, the Allegheny County Court of Common Pleas denied uninsured motorist coverage to a man injured in a car accident caused by the negligence of a co-worker.
-The Court reasoned that because the injured man was in the scope of his employment at the time of injury, Pennsylvania's Worker's Compensation Act made his co-worker immune from suit and therefore the immune co-worker did not qualify as a person from whom the injured plaintiffs was "legally entitled to recover damages."
+The Court reasoned that because the injured man was in the scope of his employment at the time of injury, Pennsylvania’s Worker’s Compensation Act made his co-worker immune from suit and therefore the immune co-worker did not qualify as a person from whom the injured plaintiff was “legally entitled to recover damages.”

 In Allstate Fire and Casualty Insurance Co. v.
 Hymes, the Court of Common Pleas of Allegheny County held that a motorcyclist injured when struck from the rear was not entitled to UIM benefits from his own auto insurance policy due to the household exclusion in his own auto policy.

 A Purchase, George and Murphey, P.C. client recently won a substantial battle in a bad faith insurance case against ACIC for its handling of her Uninsured Motorist Claim.
 The court found ACIC in bad faith for misrepresenting UM policy limits; for refusing to arbitrate (despite policy language requiring arbitration); for misleading their insured about their intent to file an appeal of the arbitration award; for low balling; for delay; and for seeking release of bad faith claims as condition of payment of UIM benefits.